Ideal for work, ideal for families

 Lower Hutt has over 40 early childhood learning centres, more than 50 primary schools including public, private, religious-based and special needs, and 10 secondary schools.
 Here's how you can find out more:

-View all schools in the Hutt on the Ministry of Education website
+View comprehensive information about all schools in the Hutt on the Ministry of Education website.

 Lower Hutt is home to the Wellington Institute of Technology (WelTec), The Open Polytechnic and specialist providers like The Learning Connexion International School of Art and Creativity.